jamf/DEPNotify-Starter/README.md

 ## Change Log

-Change Log now moved to its own page.
-Please visit the change_log.md for more information.
+The change log was getting a bit long and now has moved to its own page.
+Please visit the [change-log.md](change-log.md) for more information.